EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.bsx_nsize

 bsx_nsize gets multiple of array sizes (i.e. result of the size function), verifies they are candidates for bsxfun operation, and the size of the result array of bsxfun operation (S).
-The function also padding the sizes of the input arrays with ones, in
+The function also padding the sizes of the input arrays with ones, in case one of the size arrays is shorter (i.e. its last dimensions are singleton).